Changing your course

 then the number of years you spent on the previous course are taken into account to limit the number of years of Tuition Fee Loan and Maintenance/Special Support Grant you can get for you current course.

-Students are usually entitled to fee and grant support for the length of their course, plus one year (in case, for example, they need to repeat a year), less any years of previous study.
+Students are usually entitled to the Tuition Fee Loan for the length of their course, plus one year (in case, for example, they need to repeat a year), less any years of previous study.

 An exception is made where students have withdrawn from their most recent course, or are repeating a year because of 'compelling personal reasons' (see section below).